 Learners who have achieved a certificate approved against the Health and Safety in Construction Site Supervision standard (such as SSSTS or SSSTS-R) or the Health and Safety in Construction Site Management standard (such as SMSTS or SMSTS-R), will have gained the knowledge to meet these expectations.
-This is not a mandatory pre-requisite, but learners with these achievements will benefit from having this knowledge before attending the course.

-To further support learners, CITB has created a Temporary works awareness eLearning which provides a foundation of the points that will be expanded on in this course.
+This is not a mandatory pre-requisite, but learners with these achievements will benefit from having this knowledge before attending the course. foundation of the points that will be expanded on in this course.
 It explores how health and safety legislation plays a pivotal role in temporary works, and how documents which are common to more generic construction activities are a useful aid for planning and the ongoing management and monitoring of temporary works.
-Learners may also find it helpful to complete the Temporary works awareness eLearning provided by CITB, which is free to access here.
+Learners may find it helpful to complete the Temporary works awareness eLearning, which is free to access, here.